lavacake115/ansible_setup/README.md

 - Rocky or RHEL OS (Debian-based OS's NOT supported)
 - One controller node + at least ONE to-be managed node

+Limitations:
+- Currently, the script only supports setting up to TWO managed nodes only

 NOTE:
 - This script must be ran from the controller node.